How to Get Emergency Rent Assistance

 Ask your friends and family members for a loan, a business opportunity, or see if you can get a payroll advance from your employer.
 Some companies may also have a financial hardship fund to provide emergency rent help for employees.

-5. Consider crowdfunding
+5. Consider fundraising on GoFundMe

 6. Rental help for veterans

-If you’re a veteran, the U.S. Department of Veterans Affairs provides help for homeless veterans.
+If you’re a veteran, the U.S. Department of Veterans Affairs provides help for homeless veterans to provide housing stability.
 Nonprofit organizations like Veterans Inc. may also be able to help those who need help with rent through its housing program.
-If you’re disabled, the federal government has an assistance program to provide funding to develop and subsidize low income rental housing for adults with disabilities.

 7. Government aid

 Unfortunately, the federal government provides only limited help to pay emergency rent costs.
-The federal department of Housing and Urban Development (HUD) provides help through its housing choice voucher program, but there are often long waitlists, Scherler says.
+The federal Department of Housing and Urban Development (HUD) provides help through its housing choice voucher program, but there are often long waitlists, Scherler says.

 “You almost have to get to the point of crisis before you’re able to get assistance,” Scherler says.